vignesh101/pdf_chat/README.md

 ## Notes

-- This app does not use the Vector Stores API.
+- This app does not use the Vector Stores or Files APIs.
 It calls the Embeddings endpoint to build a local FAISS index under `data/` and uses Chat Completions for responses.
+- PDF uploads are parsed locally if `pypdf` (or `PyPDF2`) is installed.
+Without it, uploading PDFs will return a clear error message.
 - If you use a proxy or custom base URL (e.g., gateways), set them in the config.
 - For production, set a `SECRET_KEY` environment variable for Flask sessions.